lukesdm/geoportfolio/surface-runoff/index.md

 </section>

-## Notes

-## Tips
+## Challenges and Tips
-Here are some tips should you wish to attempt something similar.
+Here are some challenges and tips should you wish to take a similar approach.

 ### QGIS
 * The tools often don't communicate problems very clearly, i.e. silent fails.
 Often this is due to an issue with the input data or parameters*, but use the latest LTS version of QGIS to rule out major software bugs.
 (I started out with v3.20, and then moved back to v3.16.)
 * *Check the default values make sense for your input, e.g. cell size 'Not Set' (meaning 'guess from input') vs 0.0.
+* Some issues were due to processes not assigning the CRS of the input to the output.
+(Hence the many CRS assignments in the Topo-flow model.)
 * For similar reasons, when using the model builder, don't try do too much at once - test frequently.

 ### qgis2web
 [qgis2web](TODO) was used to create the above Leaflet map.
 I was *very* happy with the results.
 But, I encountered some issues:
 * It doesn't support layer grouping (See issue [#989](https://github.com/tomchadwin/qgis2web/issues/989)).
 * The rendering of composite styles (patterns etc.) is hit and miss.
+Notice the cross-hatch colour in the zones layer doesn't match the desired colour (shown correctly in the legend).
 * It was pretty unstable - 50% of the time it would fail to export or preview, with error `AttributeError: 'QgsFillSymbol' object has no attribute 'width'`.
 This would put QGIS in an unstable state - it would look like it was hanging, and that a restart was needed.
 But, you can still operate it, despite the cursor saying otherwise, and attempt exporting again without losing your settings.
 Will follow up on this issue when possible.
+* Fortunately, the layers for this map ended up a totalling only a few MB.
+So, they could just be served as regular files.
+Working with larger datasets would mean hosting the layers in e.g. GeoServer, which would mean additional work.

 ### General
-TODO

-## Resources
+Taking this approach was a significant undertaking, given my unfamiliarity with the geographical concepts and QGIS tools.
+For someone in a similar position, expect to take days rather than hours for this task.

 ### QGIS Project
 TODO